 Do you accept children of parents that are not affiliated with Carnegie Mellon University?

-The Cyert Center is a department of the University and gives priority on our wait list to full-time, benefits-eligible Carnegie Mellon faculty and staff.
+The Cyert Center is a department of the University and gives priority on our waiting list to full-time, benefits-eligible Carnegie Mellon faculty and staff.
+Members of the community are considered after affiliate waiting lists have been exhausted.
 See our enrollment page for more details.

 Does the Cyert Center provide food for enrolled children?

 Our in-house kitchen provides a morning snack, lunch, and an afternoon snack for children old enough to eat table food.
 Parents are asked to provide bottles and other appropriate food for infants.
 Once a child is old enough to eat table food, the educators and parents work together to introduce these new foods.
 An infant menu and toddler/preschool menu is distributed to parents at the beginning of each week.
 Parents often join their children for lunch.

 Can I visit my enrolled child during program hours?